League of Legends: Wild Rift coming to mobile and console by end of 2020

 “Taking SR [Summoner’s Rift] and just shoving it on the new platforms wasn’t going to work,” Chao said.

-“To get the gameplay just right we needed to rebuild from scratch.
-We spent a long time making sure this will be a true League of Legends experience that’s worthy of devoting your precious game time.
+“To get the gameplay just right the team needed to rebuild from scratch. the team spent a long time making sure this will be a true League of Legends experience that’s worthy of devoting your precious game time.

-“Starting from scratch has given us the opportunity to do a full visual remaster on a ton of the game.
-We’ve also taken the time to build an all-new collection system that lets you show off all your champs and skins in an incredibly immersive way.”
+“Starting from scratch has given them the opportunity to do a full visual remaster on a ton of the game. the team’ve also taken the time to build an all-new collection system that lets you show off all your champs and skins in an incredibly immersive way.”

 Fans of League of Legends can rest assured knowing that the mobile and console release of Wild Rift won’t be a ‘dumbed down’ version of the League of Legends experience.
 Wild Rift’s responsive dual-stick control scheme has been designed exclusively for mobile and console players and will enable players to aim and control skillshots.